 The Faculty of Social Science and Humanities gives you a broad range of academic, communication and analytical skills required for careers in various fields.
-Programs include Communication and Digital Media Studies, Community Development and Policy Studies, Criminology and Justice, Forensic Psychology and Legal Studies.
+Programs include Communication and Digital Media Studies, Community Development and Policy Studies, Criminology and Justice, Forensic Psychology, and Legal Studies.

 Graduate Studies at UOIT allows you to explore your passion in technologically advanced facilities with a supportive community of globally experienced faculty.
-Do you have a desire to find solutions that could impact the lives of many?
-Or are you a skeptic of things that others just accept?
+Do you have a desire to find solutions that could impact the lives of many, or are you a skeptic of things that others just accept?
 Programs include Business, Computing and Information Technology, Criminology, Education, Engineering, Health Sciences, Nuclear Science and Science.

 Peer Assisted Study Sessions (PASS) are weekly review sessions that are available to students in classes considered to be academically challenging.
-The sessions are informal, fun, and interactive.
-They are designed to help you succeed by improving your understanding of the course material, developing study strategies, and preparing for tests and exams.
+The sessions are informal, fun and interactive.
+They are designed to help you succeed by improving your understanding of the course material, developing study strategies and preparing for tests and exams.

-Peer Tutoring Program provides students the opportunity to work one-on-one with a trained peer tutor to receive assistance with difficult questions and concepts in their field of study.
+The Peer Tutoring Program provides students the opportunity to work one-on-one with a trained peer tutor to receive assistance with difficult questions and concepts in their field of study.

 Scholarships and Bursaries